During a tenancy: rights and responsibilities of landlords

 Heat and utilities

 Locks can only be changed if both you and your tenant agree.
-You are allowed to have a key to any unit on your property.
+You’re allowed to have a key to any unit on your property.

 The tenant is responsible for insuring personal belongings.
-You may request a copy of the policy as a condition of your lease.
+You may request a copy of the policy as a condition of the lease.

 You can only enter the rental unit if:

-- you have given written notice that you will be entering the unit and the entry is during daylight hours
+- you've given written notice that you will be entering the unit and the entry is during daylight hours

 - you or the tenant has given a Notice to Quit and entry is made during daylight hours to show the unit to prospective tenants or purchasers